 Welcome to my website and my practice!
-My mission as a psychologist is to help people live well and love well through the science and practice of psychology.
+My mission as a psychologist is to integrate wisdom from psychological research and practice to help people live well and love well.
 In my 20 years of clinical practice, I’ve worked in a variety of settings and have helped people with a wide range of life problems.
 One of my greatest professional joys is to help people live their “one wild and precious life” to the fullest.

 I am a Licensed Psychologist (#33161) in Texas and a partner at Waco Psychological Associates.
 My office is centrally located in Woodway, close to Route 84.
 I provide evidence-based psychotherapy for adults and couples as well as other psychological services.
 If you would like to schedule an appointment, please call me at (254) 751-1550.